SkynetLabs/skynet-kernel/libs/README.md

 Consts should always be all caps with underscores: `EXAMPLE_CONST`

+Types should always be prefixed by `t_`

 Functions should not throw under any circumstances.
 All potential throws should be caught inside of the function, and an error should be returned instead.

+Promises should always resolve.
+If the promise can experience an error, then the promise should resolve with an error type that can be checked.

+Things named 'skylink' should indicate their type in the name.
+This convention is because we don't have much structure around when and where we skylinks in each format, and we want to make sure we track their types well.
+	+ use 'skylink32' for base32 skylinks formatted as strings (uncommon)
+	+ use 'skylink64' for base64 skylinks formatted as strings (common)
+	+ use 'skylinkU8' for Uint8Array skylinks (common)